Raziel7893/WindowsGSM.JediAcademy/README.md

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

 ### Notes
 - Use Import to use another install method as Steam.
+Choose the folder where JediAcademy.exe is.
+- The jampDed will be downloaded on first start automatically
 - The ports (or rather any option besides Server Start Param) are not used for the game, only to reserve against other servers, no idea how to set those, seem fixed
 - To Configure
   - Click Edit Config => and check Server Start Param.
 Add +set fs_game modName to add mods.
 Dont forget a space between options